scenerystack/community/docs/reference/api/scenery/PDOMPeer.md

 @param {Object} config - the computed mixin options to be applied to the peer. (select ParallelDOM mutator keys)
 @private

+#### getPlaceableSibling() {: #getPlaceableSibling data-toc-label='getPlaceableSibling' }

+Returns the sibling that can be placed in the PDOM.
+This is the primary sibling if it exists, otherwise the accessible paragraph.

+If other elements can be placed without the primary sibling, they could be added to this function.

+@public

 #### getPrimarySibling() {: #getPrimarySibling data-toc-label='getPrimarySibling' }

 Get the primary sibling element for the peer